vdaas/vald/docs/api/serach.md

 ## LinearSearchByID RPC

 LinearSearchByID RPC is the method to linear search similar vectors using by user defined vector ID.<br>
-The vector whose ID is the same as the requested ID should be indexed into the `vald-agent` before searching.
+The vector with the same requested ID should be indexed into the `vald-agent` before searching.
 If the vector doesn't be stored, you will get a `NOT_FOUND` error as a result.

 ### Input